stephen99scott/stephen99scott.github.io/_projects/2022-05-11-sign-buddy.md

 ### Sensors Task

-The sensors task is responsible for triggering the collection tasks to sample data, and passing that data to the communications task.
+The sensors task triggers the collection tasks to collect data and passes the data to the communications task.

 A 20Hz software timer was used to unblock the collection tasks' task notifications.
 The sensors task blocks on an [event group](https://www.freertos.org/FreeRTOS-Event-Groups.html) until all sensor data is collected, then passes the data to the communications module and blocks on a task notification until the next timer tick.